tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * [04-Ins/preparing_data.ipynb](Activities/04-Ins_Preparing_Data/Solved/preparing_data.ipynb)

-Open the lesson slides, move to the _Preparing Data for Neural Networks_ and highlight the following:
+Open the lesson slides, move to the "Preparing Data for Neural Networks" Section and highlight the following:

 * Like any machine learning model, neural networks require some preprocessing of data to be used effectively.

-* Neural networks cannot deal with categorical variables in their raw forms, and explanatory variables that are represented in different units or have vastly different scales of magnitude can make models difficult to train.
+* Neural networks cannot deal with categorical variables in their raw forms, and explanatory variables that are represented in different units or have vastly different scales of magnitude can make models challenging to train.

 * To solve the first problem, we apply one-hot encoding to categorical values to transform them into binary variables.
 To deal with the second, we use standardization.